rocketlabtoronto/Supabase/README.md

 Notes:

-- The yfinance loaders implement delays to respect rate limits.
+- The US yfinance loader implements an adjustable delay (`YFINANCE_DELAY`) to respect rate limits; the CA loader currently does not delay between requests.
-- US loader resumes from the last processed ticker automatically.
+- US loader resumes from the last processed ticker automatically using entries written for the current day.
 - Canadian loader normalizes tickers and tags `exchange='CA'`.
 - SimFin CSVs must be semicolon-delimited and placed in `SIMFIN_DATA_DIR`.
-- Legacy scripts under `scripts/` remain as shims and will forward to the new modules under `ingestion/` and `tools/`.
-Prefer calling the new paths directly.
+- Legacy files have been removed or converted to in-place shims; prefer calling modules under `ingestion/` and `tools/` directly.

 ## Troubleshooting